Process for soliciting new committee members

 - Notification of appointments to committees.
-Upon confirmation from staff committee chairs are responsible for informing each new member of his or her appointment to the committee.
-This is the time to welcome the member and inform him or her of issues being discussed by the committee.
-The senior councilor-at-large and staff must be notified if any member declines membership at this point
+Upon confirmation from APS staff, committee chairs are responsible for informing each new member of their appointment to the committee.
+This is the time to welcome the member and inform them of issues being discussed by the committee.

 - Notification to nominees who were not appointed.
 Chairs are responsible for notifying individuals who volunteered or were nominated, but not appointed to their committees due to their membership status.
 These individuals should be encouraged to join APS.

-- Provide instructions orally and in written form to the chairs and vice-chairs at the Orientation for Committee Chairs and Vice Chairs at each annual meeting.
+- Provide orientation to committee chairs and vice-chairs via a webinar (held prior to the APS Annual Meeting) and at the Orientation for Committee Chairs and Vice Chairs meeting at each APS Annual Meeting.

 - Encourage new volunteers to contact the appropriate committee chair prior to the annual meeting through electronic means and through an article in Phytopathology News.

-- Oversee the committee member appointment and serve as a resource person to committee chairs.
+- Oversee the committee member appointment and serves as a resource person to committee chairs.

-- Construct an E-mail list of committee chairs and vice-chairs and distribute that list to the in-coming senior councilor-at-large, SPB director, Internal Communications Officer, and vice president following the annual meeting.
+- Construct an E-mail list of committee chairs and vice-chairs and distribute that list to the in-coming Senior Councilor-at-Large, Internal Communications Officer, and Vice President following the annual meeting.

 Length of service for committee members and chairs